Henry F. Pringle: Personal life

 Pringle met Helena Huntington Smith in New York and later married her in 1926.
 In 1919, they had a son named Geoffrey who died in middle age due to severe brain damage.
 In 1932, their daughter Margot was born, and then their second son Robert in 1936.
-During World War Two, the family moved to Washington, D.C.
+During World War II, the family moved to Washington, D.C.
 Pringle never moved back to his hometown.
 While in D.C., Pringle worked for the Writers Division of the Office of War Information.
 In 1944, Helena and Henry got divorced.
 In 1944, he met and married Katharine Douglas.

 Journalism career

-Henry Pringle was a teacher of journalism at Columbia University from 1932 to 1943.
+Pringle was a teacher of journalism at Columbia University from 1932 to 1943.
 His unique style of teaching involved sending his students out as reporters to learn firsthand.
-He'd then critique their pieces, acting as their editor.
+He would then critique their pieces, acting as their editor.
 Pringle taught here until he moved to Washington.
 After writing his book, Pringle moved away from writing in Newspapers to writing for various magazines, such as the Saturday Evening Post and the New Yorker.
 In this way, he supported his family.
 He would sometimes work with his wife Katharine on articles.

 Liberal views

 In many senses, Pringle was ahead of his time.
-Prior to US entry in World War Two, he urged intervention on the Allied side.
-This, like many of Pringle's views, drew criticism and hate. specifically, from pro-Nazi groups.
+Prior to US entry in World War II, he urged intervention on the Allied side.
+That, like many of Pringle's other views, drew criticism and hate, specifically from pro-Nazi groups.
 However, Pringle maintained his views.
-Through writing an article for the Saturday Evening Post on the lack of African-American doctors, Pringle became involved in the issue of inequity towards blacks.
-This led to lasting friendships with faculty of Howard University.
+Through writing an article for the Saturday Evening Post on the lack of African-American doctors, Pringle became involved in the issue of inequity towards blacks, which led to lasting friendships with faculty of Howard University.